aco401/task_characterization_model_for_performance_control/README.md

 # Appendix of bachelor thesis on topic: Design and Evaluation of a Task Characterization Model for Performance Control of Embedded Devices at Runtime

-Author: Tobias Westphal
-Email: tobias.westphal@haw-hamburg.de
+Author: Tobias Westphal, Email: tobias.westphal@haw-hamburg.de

-This repository contains source code, scripts and data that has been created alongside the work.
+This repository contains source code, scripts and data that has been created alongside the thesis.

 This repository lists:
 - Riot Fork with ScaleClock implementation containing: {µC} (Riot/)